searchdiscovery/client-mk-dl-spec/Technical Specification Data Layer - Events.md

     query: "", // set to the search keyword if listing is a search result
     queryReplaced: "" // set to the replaced search keyword if listing is a search result },
-  user: [{ /*future object for carrying user info.
-Later in 2017.*/ }] }
+  user: [
+    {
+      profile: [
+        {
+          profileInfo: {
+            applePayEnabled: "true" // true or false (added for ECB-13327)
+            customerType: "Customer", // "Customer", "Employee", "Associate"
+            hashedID: "7ddb5eae16468674b843f396b335a7dd", // md5 hash of email address
+            hashedID2: "jknhjbebgo8y5oy6obv7b6bo8wowobv8757384ybof87bv5g4", // sha256 hash of email address
+            loginStatus: "logged In", // "logged in", "logged out"
+            // string indication of tier - set to "down" if 500 friends service is unavailable
+            loyaltyTier: "studio", // "backstage", "runway", "red carpet", "non-loyalty"
+            type: "registered", // "guest", "registered", "loyalist"
+          }
+        }
+      ]
+    }
+  ]
+}
 ```

 **Notes**

 It is desirable to have sorting and refinement information provided in English regardless of the end user’s language selection.
-Subsequent refinements or sort order selections after page load will be tracked via custom events (see customEvent - PLP Refinements).
+Subsequent refinements or sort order selections after page load will be tracked via custom events (see [customEvent - PLP Refinements](#customevent---plp-refinements)).

 ## Page Load - Shopping Cart Page
 The Shopping Cart Page will have the following data layer JSON object.